Unraveling The 'Secret' Behind Kona Coffee - Sourcing Coffee on Hawaii's Big Island

 I am fortunate enough to visit Kona 3-4 times per year to source our Kona Coffee beans from small farms and have first hand experience at the farm level.
 I enjoy the beauty of the land as well as the passion of the people behind the coffee.
 Here are eight things you should know about sourcing Kona coffee: 1.
 You will pay more for Kona than other coffees.
 2. The price difference is worth it.
 3. Older coffee trees are better than young coffee trees, which has not had time to develop its full flavor potential.
 4. Don't buy from a processor who blends multiple farms beans together - go direct to the grower if possible.
 5. Be prepared to spend time on your search, tasting all kinds of coffee (not just Kona) before you find your ideal farmer.
 6. Don't be afraid to ask questions when visiting a farm or buying coffee at a farmer's market - they want you to be happy with what you buy!
 7. Look for wet hulled processing (meaning the beans are dried in the pod) if you want a nice clean cup without any earthiness and less caffeine.

-Kona coffee is unquestionably worth the money, because it’s truly a great product.
+Kona coffee is unquestionably worth the money, because it’s truly a great coffee.
 Kona is one of Hawaii’s top agricultural products, and you can taste why.
 The consistency is a perfect medium ground (pun intended) of bold taste, strong but approachable flavor, and interesting complexity.
 You can’t go wrong with Kona coffee, it truly makes a heavenly cup of coffee.